segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/upgrade-to-ajs2.md

 ## FAQs

 ### I'm already using Analytics 2.0, why am I still receiving the message to upgrade?
-It's possible that a different source you are using is still leveraging an older version of Analytics.js.
-A very easy way to see which sources are on which versions is to go to the source overview page, then filter on the Analytics.js version.
+It's possible that a different source you're using is still leveraging an older version of Analytics.js.
+A way to see which sources are on which versions is to go to the source overview page, then filter on the Analytics.js version.

 It's also possible that you have used a write key from another source type (like Ruby) to instrument     your Javascript source.
 To upgrade these sources, you may need to create a new javascript source and replace the write key.